How To Tighten Brakes On Bike

 In the meanwhile, follow the steps to tighten your brake pad.

 3. Move the brake pads up or down in the brake pad holder: Now is the time to move the brake up and down in the brake pad holder.
-It should easily move up and down or loose.
+It should easily move up and down or lose.

 If the pads are too low on the rim, move them up until they are centered.
 If they are too low on the rim, move them down until they are centered.

-How to Tighten your Brake Caliper
+How to Tighten Your Brake Caliper

-1. Check the tightness level: First, check the tightness of your brake lever.
-If the lever hits the handle bar when you pull them, it means the cables are too loose and need tightening.
+First, check the tightness of your brake lever.
+If the lever hits the handlebar when you pull them, it means the cables are too loose and need tightening.

 The brake lever should be about 3.8 cm (1 ½ ) away from the grip of the handlebar.